xen-42/outer-wilds-third-person-camera/README.md

 - I have it bring you back to first person currently when using tools.
 This includes artifacts/lanterns/scrolls/etc and I'd rather those work in 3rd person.

+- Waking up on the stranger puts you in first person even though you're holding a tool

 - The player can see ghost matter in 3rd person.

 - Probes are invisible in 3rd person.

+- Haven't tried it yet but I bet the statue gets weird